HARVARD GSD

 Architectural research

-These projects examine the research side to architectural practice – where understanding context and new innovations, elevate the lived experience of a city, building or space.
-The following projects examine different facets of architectural research, with varying focuses such as subjective data collection, or new sustainability innovations.
+These projects delve into the research side of architectural practice, where understanding context and new innovations elevate the lived experience of a city, building, or space.
+The following projects examine different facets of architectural research, with varying focuses such as subjective data collection and new sustainability innovations.

 Bergamo eMotion

-Bergamo eMotion was an initiative to quantify subjected data about mobility in the city of Bergamo, Italy.
-We collected the perception of the citizens of Bergamo, Italy as they travel on transportation systems.
-The app designed was meant to act as a research tool, used by professors and students of the University of Bergamo to collect data about mobility around the city.
-The tool uses the passive collection of environmental and location data from the smart phone sensors, and emotive data collected from the participants at specific moments.
+Bergamo eMotion was an initiative to quantify subjective data about mobility in the city of Bergamo, Italy.
+We collected the perceptions of the citizens as they traveled on transportation systems.
+The app designed acted as a research tool, used by professors and students of the University of Bergamo to collect data about mobility around the city.
+The tool utilized passive collection of environmental and location data from smartphone sensors, and emotive data collected from participants at specific moments.

 The “REAL Cities | Bergamo 2035” research and teaching initiative was part of a multi-tier, multi-year academic collaboration between the Graduate School of Design (GSD) at Harvard University, USA, and the University of Bergamo (UNIBG), Italy.
 Team: Allen Sayegh, Stefano Andreani, Natasha Polozenko and Stefan Stanojevic - Harvard Graduate School of Design, REAL Lab + University of Bergamo